 After your procedure:

-You may be taken to a recovery room to rest.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is OK.
-When caregivers see that you are OK, you will be taken back to your hospital room.
+You will be taken to a recovery room to rest.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you may be allowed to go home.
+If you are staying in the hospital, you will taken to your room.
 The bandages keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your procedure to check your wound.
+A healthcare provider may remove the bandages soon after your procedure to check your injection sites.